 What is IAM in AWS?

 AWS Cloud is known to provide a safe virtual environment to its users.
 AWS Cloud’s services are rendered at minimal prices.
-AWS IAM is one of the most popular security services provided by AWS.
-AWS Identity and Access Management (IAM) lets users securely access AWS and at the same time, lets them create users and groups to control who accesses their resources.
+AWS IAM is one of the most popular security services that AWS provides.
+AWS Identity and Access Management (IAM) allows users to implement security best practices, enforce least privilege principles, and maintain control over access to AWS resources

 IAM allows users to authenticate users or grant them access permissions.
 Users can also limit or withdraw access from users or groups.